AdobeDocs/experience-manager-cloud-service.en/help/edge/authoring-methods.md

 ## One Size Doesn't Fit All {#one-size}

 Every implementation of AEM has its own workflows and goals.
-One project may involve a simply authoring model with authors responsible for their own publications.
+One project may involve a simple authoring model with content authors responsible for their own publications.
 Whereas another might have a complex network of contributors and approvals.

 ![Different authoring workflows](assets/authoring-workflows.png)